When a friend or relative passes away it is always an upsetting and traumatic time for everyone concerned.

 WHO WILL CARRY OUT THE WORK?

-We have a dedicated team of expert lawyers with considerable experience and expertise in dealing with wills, probate and estate administration.
-The team is supervised by a Director of our company, Nigel Miller, who heads the department.
+We have a dedicated team of expert lawyers with considerable experience and expertise in dealing with Wills, Probate & Estate Administration, Lasting Powers of Attorney and Trusts.
+The team is supervised by Nigel Miller, the Solicitor who heads the department.